antadde/N-SDM/README.md

 ## Running N-SDM

-Position yourself at `cd ./scripts/nsdm-project/main`, where the main N-SDM bash file (`nsdm.sh`) is stored.
+Position yourself in the `./scripts` directory, where the main N-SDM bash file (nsdm.sh) is stored.

-We encourage running N-SDM in a background "no hangup" mode to prevent the command from being aborted if you log out or exit the shell.
-You can do this with the following command:
+It is recommended to run N-SDM in the background using no hangup mode, so the process continues even if you log out or close the shell.
+Use the following command:

 ```bash
 nohup bash nsdm.sh > nsdm.out &